Underwires: Friend or Foe?

 Now for Some Useful Info

 I’ve heard many women say they don’t like underwire bras because they are so uncomfortable.
 Oh sweet lady!
-If your underwire bra is uncomfortable, it’s probably because you are wearing the wrong size bra.
+If your underwire bra is uncomfortable, it’s probably because you are wearing the wrong size bra or the incorrect underwire curve.

 How Should the Underwire Fit?